Edwin Sandys (bishop): Early years and education

-Edwin was born in 1519 at Esthwaite Hall, which is 1 mile south of Hawkshead, Cumbria, on the road to Newby Bridge.
-The Hall nestles in the valley and overlooks Esthwaite Water.
-Today it is still a family home, although the Sandys family now reside in the grander Graythwaite Hall, a few miles further south.
-He was the son of William Sandys and Margaret Dixon.
+Edwin was born in 1519 to William Sandys, esq. of Esthwaite Hall and Graythwaite Hall, and Margaret Dixon, daughter of Sir John Dixon.

-Whilst there is a theory that young Edwin received his early education at Furness Abbey, it is believed by Collinson that both Edmund Grindal and Edwin Sandys shared a childhood, quite probably in St Bees, and were educated together.
-A branch of the Sandys family lived at Rottington Hall near St Bees.
-The heralds in 1563 knew the family as"...of St Bees in the County of Cumberland", and Sandys himself recalled that he and Grindal had lived "familiarly" and "as brothers" and were only separated between Sandys's 13th and 18th Years.
-The St Bees registers are full of Sandys, and it thought likely that Sandys grew up at Rottington.
-However, his place of education is not recorded, though it is known that the Marian martyr John Bland was the schoolmaster of Sandys.
-Edwin Sandys kept one step behind Edmund Grindal in his subsequent career, succeeding him as bishop of London, and then archbishop of York.
+Sandys' place of education is not recorded, but historians believe that Edwin Sandys was educated alongside Edmund Grindal at St Bees Priory, and taught by the Marian martyr John Bland.
+Sandys recalled that he and Grindal lived "familiarly" and "as brothers" and were only separated between Sandys's 13th and 18th Years.
+A branch of the Sandys family lived at Rottington Hall near St Bees, and were known to the heralds in 1563 as '...of St Bees in the County of Cumberland".
+Edwin Sandys followed Edmund Grindal in his subsequent career, succeeding him as Bishop of London, and then Archbishop of York.

-He went up to St John's College, Cambridge, graduating BA in 1539 and then a Doctor of Divinity ten years later.
-In 1547 he was elected master of Catharine Hall and by the death of Edward VI in 1553 he was Vice Chancellor of the university.
+Sandys went up to St John's College, Cambridge, graduating BA in 1539 and then a Doctor of Divinity ten years later.
+In 1547 he was elected master of Catharine Hall, and by the death of Edward VI in 1553 he was Vice Chancellor of the university.

 Exile

 On the death of King Edward, the Duke of Northumberland sought to avoid a Roman Catholic monarchy by placing Lady Jane Grey on the throne.
 He and his followers arrived in Cambridge to raise an army in East Anglia and demanded that Edwin Sandys preach a sermon.
 When the rebellion failed and Mary Tudor took the throne, Edwin was arrested and taken to the Tower of London.
 For this he is mentioned in Foxe's Book of Martyrs.
 Later he was moved to more comfortable conditions in Marshalsea prison where he made friends with the prison keeper who connived at his escape.

 He went first to Antwerp and then Augsburg and Strasbourg where his wife joined him.
 His wife and infant son died there of a plague.
-He then lived in Zurich until the accession of Elizabeth I made it safe for him to return to England; on the day of Elizabeth's coronation.
+He then lived in Zürich until the accession of Elizabeth I made it safe for him to return to England; on the day of Elizabeth's coronation.
 On 19 February 1559 he married Cicely Wilford, sister of James Wilford.